top of page

 Also, if you are specifically needing an evaluation in the context of a child custody dispute or for legal purposes, please consult with providers whose expertise is specifically in these areas.

-I most often utilize evidence-based approaches such as Cognitive Behavioral Therapy (CBT), Compassion-Focused Therapy (CFT), Solution-Focused Therapy (SFT), Play-Based Therapy, and Eye Movement Desensitization and Reprocessing (EMDR) to reduce distress and improve adaptive coping.
+I most often utilize evidence-based approaches including as Cognitive Behavioral Therapy (CBT), Compassion-Focused Therapy (CFT), Solution-Focused Therapy (SFT), Play-Based Therapy, and Eye Movement Desensitization and Reprocessing (EMDR) to reduce distress and improve adaptive coping.
 Our work is collaborative, promotes self-compassion, empowerment, and is tailored to each client’s unique goals and lived experiences.

 Yes, I offer both in-person office visits as well as teletherapy appointments, which are conducted through a HIPAA-compliant platform.

-Yes.* I have been approved by the Association of State and Provincial Psychology Boards and the Psychology Interjurisdictional Compact (PSYPACT) to provide teletherapy to individuals in the following states: PsyPact States
+Yes.* I have been approved by the Association of State and Provincial Psychology Boards and the Psychology Interjurisdictional Compact (PSYPACT) to provide teletherapy to individuals in the following states: PsyPact States (https://psypact.gov/page/psypactmap)

 * Please note this may not be possible if you have Traditional Medicare.
 Please contact me directly for more information.